mackenzieleach/screwthereview/README.md

 &nbsp;

 ## Quick Start Guide
-The following guide provides information on how to build, run and test Screw the Review!
-At the bottom of the guide, there are additional documentation resources provided for Yarn and Jest that may be helpful to preview while working through this guide.
+The following guide provides information on how to build, run and test Screw the Review from your local machine!
+After completing this guide, you be able to run all tests in the repository and deploy the website to http://localhost:3000/.
+The guide will also show you how to checkout a new branch and create a pull request if you're a developer interested in working on this application and would like to see your changes deployed to <https://screwthereview.netlify.app/>.

 &nbsp;

 ### Prerequisites
-In order to complete the quick start guides, there are two prerequisites.
+In order to complete the sections in this quick start guide, there are two prerequisites that must be completed.

 **Clone the Repository:** You will need to clone the repository to your local machine.
 Open the command line and change to the directory you would like the repository code to be placed in.
 Once in the directory, run the command: